 Number of failures within 24 hours: Can be used by setting the number of failures that must come through before the system triggers an action like creating a ticket or sending an email notification to someone.

-For example: I want to be notified if the backup fails 5 times within a 24 hour period.
-I would turn on Alert on Failure, then set the Number of Failures within 24 hours to 5.
+Example: I you want to be notified if the backup fails 5 times within a 24 hour period, you would turn on Alert on Failure, then set the Number of Failures within 24 hours to 5.

-Sequential Failures: Additionally I can tell the system that they must be sequential failures (5 in a row) before a ticket gets generated or an email gets sent out.
-In this case I can turn on the button for sequential failures and set the Number of failures to 5.
+Sequential Failures: This tells the system that they must be sequential failures (5 in a row) before a ticket gets generated or an email gets sent out.